Three Words That Say It All

 The confusing part is how normal it all feels.

-We can know it’s hurting us — and still reach for it.
+We can know it’s hurting us and still reach for it.

-We can wake up full of regret — and still repeat the pattern.
+We can wake up full of regret and still repeat the pattern.

-That’s the baffling part: the disconnect between what we know intellectually and how we behave in the moment.
-It’s not about logic.
 It’s about a system that’s been running in the background for too long.

 Powerful

-Alcohol doesn’t just affect the body — it rewires the brain.
+Alcohol doesn’t just affect the body.
+It rewires the brain.

 It reshapes our stress response.